Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   debug - Turns on/off debug mode.
     -   devmode - Turns on/off special devmode for when towny's devs join your server to find a bug.
     -   withdraw - Turns on/off town/nation's ability to withdraw money from their town/nation banks.
+    -  /ta toggle wildernessuse (on|off) - Turns on/off the build/destroy/switch/itemuse properties of all worlds.
+    -  /ta toggle regenerations (on|off) - Toggles explosion regen and unclaimed revert in the wilderness of each world off or on.

   - set
     - plot {town} - Sets a plot to a town.